SilasReinagel/silasreinagel.github.io/static/delivering/C3_project_momentum.md

 You need to have the right team.
 The team should be excited about the project.
 Each team member must have a personal vested interest in the project.

 You need to have people who are technically capable of delivering the project.
-If you have the wrong people, or you put people in the wrong roles, that will show up later and hurt the project momentum.
+If you have the wrong people or put people in the wrong roles, that will show up later and hurt the project momentum.

 ### 2. Clear Vision